 -

-Is The JetBlue Credit Card Worth It For NYC Flyers?
+Is JetBlue Plus Credit Card Worth Getting?

-Right now I’m purchasing mainly on my IHG Premier card to build IHG points.
+Right now I’m purchasing mainly on my IHG Premier Card to build IHG points.

 Jetblue is more restricted but cheaper.